A thinking partner at your side

 My approach as a Coach

-As a coach, I bring a methodical approach to learning and growth where we engage in a collaborative and reflective process to generate new levels of awareness, accountability, and purpose in achieving positive outcomes with long-lasting impact.
+I bring a methodical approach to learning and growth where we engage in a collaborative and reflective process to generate new levels of awareness, accountability, and purpose in achieving positive outcomes with long-lasting impact.

 My practice draws on research in positive psychology, wellbeing, and behavioural change, and I bring different frameworks, resources, and tools into our work together when it fits.